|Rehearsal Time:||Wednesday evenings, 7:00 – 9:00 PM|

-The ICC&CS commitment to fostering appreciation for the choral art has extended to related projects such as sponsoring the ten-day Upstate New York tour of the Vassilyostrovsky Music School children’s choir ‘Uventa’ from St. Petersburg, Russia, and also a tour to Ithaca by the Malaysian Children’s Choir from Singapore.
+The ICC&CS commitment to fostering appreciation for the choral art has extended to related projects such as sponsoring the 10-day Upstate New York tour of the Vassilyostrovsky Music School children’s choir ‘Uventa’ from St. Petersburg, Russia, and also a tour to Ithaca by the Malaysian Children’s Choir from Singapore.

 In addition, each year the Chorus sponsors workshops, led by eminent musicians and technicians from the community, which are open to Chorus members and to the general public.

 ICC&CS is supported in part by grants from the New York State Council on the Arts (NYSCA), the Community Arts Partnership (CAP) of Tompkins County, the Strebel Fund for Community Enrichment of the Community Foundation, the Vector Magnetics fund of the Community Foundation, and PPG Industries Foundation.
 Resources for Chorus concerts come from membership dues, fundraising events, ticket sales and other contributions.
 Members’ active participation in all aspects of Chorus operations is strongly encouraged.